helios-network/helios-core/docs/docs/nodes/Validators/mainnet/canonical_chain_upgrade/canonical-1.13.0.md

 1. Vote and wait till the node panics at block height **80319200**.
 2. Backing up configs, data, and keys used for running the Injective Canonical Chain.
 3. Install the [v1.13.0-1722157491](https://github.com/InjectiveLabs/injective-chain-releases/releases/tag/v1.13.0-1722157491)
-4. Start your node with the new injectived binary to fulfill the upgrade.
+4. Start your node with the new heliades binary to fulfill the upgrade.

 Upgrade coordination and support for validators will be available on the `#validators` private channel of the [Injective Discord](https://discord.gg/injective).